-As of December 31, 2023, we had no employees.
+As of December 31, 2024, we had no employees.

-E Share Ownership
+E. Share Ownership

-The following table lists as of March 27, 2024, the share ownership of our directors and executive officers.
+The following table lists as of June 30, 2025, the share ownership of our directors and executive officers.

-The following table sets forth certain information as of March 27, 2024 regarding the ownership of our common stock by (i) each of our directors, (ii) each of our named executive officers, and (iii) all of our directors and executive officers as a group.
+The following table sets forth certain information as of June 30, 2025 regarding the ownership of our common stock by (i) each of our directors, (ii) each of our named executive officers, and (iii) all of our directors and executive officers as a group.
 Except as otherwise indicated, the address of each person identified below is c/o FEC Resources Inc, Suite 2300, Bentall 5, 550 Burrard Street, Vancouver, BC, V6C 2B5.
 We believe that ownership of the shares by the persons identified below is both of record and beneficial and that such persons have sole voting and investment power with respect to the shares indicated.
-Percentage of class in the following table is calculated individually based on the following formula: (shares directly or indirectly controlled + shares issuable on the exercise or conversion of various securities) / (total shares outstanding + shares issuable on the exercise or conversion of various by the director or officer).
-The total shares outstanding on March 27, 2024 was 861,082,371.
+Percentage of class in the following table is calculated individually based on the following formula: (shares directly or indirectly controlled + shares issuable on the exercise or conversion of various warrant, debentures and options by the director or officer).
+The total shares outstanding on June 30, 2025 was 861,082,371.

-Name of Director and/or Officer and number of shares held: Number of Shares of Class
+Name of Director and/or Officer and number of shares held: Number of Shares Percent of Class

 Paul Wallace - -

 Claro Ramirez - -

 Daniel Carlos - -

 Mark Rilles - -

 Number of shares held by all Directors and Officers as a group: - -